Vectorbyte/LOVEBOY/README.md

         -- Exporter converts these colors into a 2-bit index for the palette color = {
-            -- First tile (and subsequent ones if no more color tables are provided) [1] = {
+            -- First tile (and subsequent ones if no more color tables are provided) -- All color operations are performed after tiles are laid out in a 1D stream [1] = {
                 {  0,   0,   0, 255}, -- Turns into Index 0 of the palette
                 {176,  72,  40, 255}, -- Turns into Index 1 of the palette